-The Council has two main provisions within the accounts.
+The Council has two main provisions within the accounts, the Insurance provision and the Non-Domestic Rates provision.
+These decreased by a total of £447k during 2017/18.
 Insurance Claims are met by an insurance fund (provision) operated by the Council.
 Insurance premiums are paid into the fund from the revenue account by services requiring insurance cover.
 Insurance claims less than the policy excesses, and policy excesses are then met from the Insurance Fund.
-This provision increased by £103k during the year.

-The Non-domestic rates provision represents funds set aside to settle appeals that have been made, but not settled.
-This provision reduced by £666k during the year.
+This provision decreased by £163k during the year.
+The Non-Domestic Rates provision which represents funds set aside to settle outstanding appeals.
+This provision reduced by £284k during the year.
+Further detail is shown in Note 27.